 We were dusty tired and hungry so went directly to a restaurant for a feed.

 In Turkey the restaurants are immaculately clean, and they ring with the sounds of cooking bouncing off the tiles, laminex tables and chairs and concrete floor.
 We found such a place and ordered our food.
 As we were waiting young boys came to our table and asked us for money and sweets.
 They were about eight years old with all the cheekiness of that age, eyes sparkling with the idea of Western money and goods.
 They joked around and jostled as they asked for this and that, and we joked back.

 Suddenly the boys scattered.
 The restaurant owner charged after the boys and caught one.
 He threw this child to the ground then repeatedly kicked him.
 The child curled into the foetal position to protect his vital organs and had his arms clasped over his skull to shield his brain.
 We were all catatonic with surprise, and by the time our brains switched on again, the abuse stopped as suddenly as it started – we were all still sitting with our mouths hanging open—stunned into immobility.

 The restaurateur walked back into the restaurant and apologised about the boys harassing us and we just sat there in our stunned silence.

-The Turkish at the time had one of the lowest per capita incomes in the world, and yet they were rich in may ways that I believe matter.
-Their food was always fresh, organic and wholesome, people – well the men, because the women were hidden away in the houses – were cheerful and frequently laughed as they whiled time away in the coffee shops, smoking cigarettes and drinking pungent coffee.
+The Turkish at the time had one of the lowest per capita incomes in the world, and yet they were rich in the ways that I believe matter.
+Their food was always fresh and wholesome, people — well, the men — because the women were hidden away in the houses — were cheerful and frequently laughed as they whiled time away in the coffee shops, smoking cigarettes and drinking pungent coffee.

 The people and this included the women if I was lucky enough to see one, were dignified and graceful, their bodies loose and easy as they walked and held hands with their friends.